Zuko Wonderfull Sikhafungana

-Founder and artistic director of Back Stage Theatre Production (BSTP) a community theatre company that was established on the 3rd of October 2014 by Zuko Sikhafungana and group of young community theatre artists, which was then later registered as a non-profit organisation (NPO) on the 17th of September 2015.
-Currently located in the Western Cape outside of Cape Town in a small township known as Strand.
+Founder and artistic director of Back Stage Theatre Production (BSTP) a community theatre company that was established on the 3rd of October 2014 by Zuko Sikhafungana and Siphumzile Pharela.
+Which was then later registered as a non-profit organisation (NPO) on the 17th of September 2015.
+Currently located in the Western Cape on the outskirts of Cape Town in a small township known as Lwandle in Strand.

 My research interest lies between community and mainstream theatre: the politics and poetics of performative spaces in Cape Town.